-All FSL programs share the same vision and goals as outlined in the elementary and secondary curricula for French as a Second Language.
+All French Language programs share the same vision and goals as outlined in the elementary and secondary curricula for French as a Second Language.

 In a Core French classroom: